sparkleformation/sfn-lambda/README.md

 end
 ```

-If the handler argument is not specific the default value is 'handler'
+If the handler argument is not specified the default value is 'handler'.

 ```ruby
 SparkleFormation.new(:lambda_test) do